UCL-MIRSG/xnat-aws/README.md

 This will create the infrastructure on AWS.

-**Note**, after the `terraform apply` have completed, you may need to wait 1-2 minutes before running the configuration.
+> **Note**: after the `terraform apply` steps have completed, you may need to wait 1-2 minutes
+> before running the configuration.
 This is to allow time for the AWS instances to finish starting up.

 3. [Install XNAT](configure/README.md).
 From the `xnat-aws/configure` directory,  first type: